 "Oh Baby" was all I could say when I discovered I was pregnant.
 With fourteen years experience as a graphic designer you would think that I would be prepared for the ultimate creative process... but, of course, I wasn’t!

-I spent a few days coming up with ideas, and the next few weeks showing them to everyone I knew; family, friends with babies, friends without, friends who wanted babies, friends expecting babies.
-The response was always the same: they loved them.
+I spent a few days coming up with cool clothing ideas, and the next few weeks showing them to everyone I knew; family, friends with babies, friends without, friends who wanted babies, friends expecting babies.
+The response was always the same: they loved the unique range of trendy baby clothes.
 It gave me the confidence to go forward.

 The biggest influence in my life… Mike McHalick, my dad.
 He was also a graphic designer, bursting with enthusiasm and full of sound advice.
 I grew up hanging out in his studio, surrounded by layout pads, pens, pencils and pantone books.
 He took me on as an apprentice designer at his design studio at 17 – and there was no going back.
 He called us McHalick and Son.
 I was an honorary son... and I loved it.